13TRIS/13TRIS/docs/use-cases/play-solo-uc.md

 # 4. Preconditions
 The main preconditions for this use case are:
-1. The user has to enter a valid password (e.g. with a minimal length)
+1. The user has an account
-2. The backend has to be running to save the new user and check if the password is valid
+2. The user is not currently in another lobby
+3. The connection between front- and backend is uninterrupted

 # 5. Postconditions

-### 5.1 Save account
-The new account has to be saved in the backend together with all its information.
+1. Save information about the match for the player in the database (e.g. score, date, lobby).
+2. Remove the current player from the lobby

 # 6. Extension Points
 n/a